Welcome to the Worldwide Greathead family my One-Name Study - Person Page 715

 John Clarke Crosthwaite McCaul

-John Clarke Crosthwaite McCaul was born in 1832 in Dublin, County Dublin, Ireland.1 He was the son of Alexander McCaul and Mary Clarke Crosthwaite.1 He married Elizabeth Fanny Curties on 12 June 1856 in Parish Church, St Pancras, London, England.1 His wife Elizabeth died on 1894 in London, England.1 He died in 1903 in Ramsgate, Kent, England, on the Feast of St Peter at Honnechurch, Essex.
-He had been the Priest for 30 years, Rector of St Mary-at-Hill, London.2,3
+John Clarke Crosthwaite McCaul was born in 1832 in Dublin, County Dublin, Ireland.1 He was the son of Alexander McCaul and Mary Clarke Crosthwaite.1 He married Elizabeth Fanny Curteis on 12 June 1856 in Parish Church, St Pancras, London, England.1,2 John was listed as the head of the family on the census of 7 April 1861 in 16 Taviton Street, St Pancras, London, England, John was a Service Clerk in the Civil Service Commission living with his wife, three children and four servants.
+Mary A Sidewortham was visiting.3 His wife Elizabeth died on 1894 in London, England.1 John died in 1903 in Ramsgate, Kent, England, on the Feast of St Peter at Honnechurch, Essex.
+He had been the Priest for 30 years, Rector of St Mary-at-Hill, London.4,5

 Sources of Information